spine-generic/spine-generic/README.md

 sub-02	F	30	2018-11-01
 ```

-Once you've created the BIDS dataset, zip the entire folder.
+Once you've created the BIDS dataset, remove any temp folders (e.g., `tmp_dcm2bids/`) and zip the entire folder.
 It is now ready for sharing!

 ### Ethics and anonymization